yasmin-alshurafa/introduction-to-interactive-media/October 6/README.md

 ## Assignment Journey

 ### Intresting Discoveries:
-- I had to add the push and pop functions for each object-oriented program for the translate function not to effect the other translate functions in other object-oriented programs.
+- Rather than using the the loadString function, I used the loadTable function to extract the data from the CSV file.

 ### Challanges:
 - I wanted my text to be under each other by using one text function but it didnt work.
 So I used the two text functions and adjusted the height to have them under each other.